Why does inflight Wi-Fi cut out or slow down?

 Why Is It Sometimes Spotty?

 You’re not the only passenger up in the sky wanting internet access, even if it looks like there are fewer than a dozen people on your flight using the internet.
 Lemme explained that a few planes could be sharing a signal on an ATG network, with more sharing the signal on a satellite network.
-“One airplane does not rule the roost,” Lemme said.
+“One aeroplane does not rule the roost,” Lemme said.
 This is by far the biggest challenge for ATG networks, and the biggest reason for slower speeds or connectivity issues.

 There used to be tricks to load web pages faster, such as rendering images in lower resolution, Lemme explained.
 Nowadays, however, encryption technology means that it’s not possible to tell what type of data is coming through.
 Accordingly, encryption technology alone has reduced the tricks available to load pages faster.